josmar-crwdstffng/angular/aio/content/guide/binding-syntax.md

     </code-example>

-*   Some HTML attributes don't have corresponding properties; for example,
+*   Some HTML attributes do not have corresponding properties; for example,

     <code-example format="html" hideCopy language="html">